Oxen-AI/oxen-release/DataPointLevelVersionControl.md

 It is hard to make sense of this data table without opening some sort of programming environment.
 Oxen comes in handy for initial data exploration even before you get to versioning.

-## oxen df
+## Exploring the Data

-Oxen has a convenience command `df` for [viewing and transforming DataFrames](Tabular.md).
+Oxen has a convenience command `df` for exploring and transforming DataFrames.
 If we load the data into an Oxen DataFrame out of the gate we get a much more manageable output.

 ```bash
 $ oxen df list_attr_celeba.csv